-Here are people, places, and dates to include in a unit study about Ancient Egypt.
-I've also included a link to a printable crossword puzzle about Ancient Egypt, a list of children's books, and links to other resources.
+Are you homeschooling your children and teaching them about Ancient Egypt?
+Here is a list of people, places, and dates that you may want to include in a unit study about Ancient Egypt.
+I've also included a link to a printable crossword puzzle, a list of children's book about Ancient Egypt, and links to other resources.

 Menes - (reigned from c.
 3150 B.C.)
 Legendary pharaoh who unified Upper and Lower Egypt